Questions and Answers for BamBooBat Bamboo Wood Bat: HBBBY Black Youth

 The BamBooBat Bamboo Wood Bat: HBBBY Black Youth is an approximate -5 to -6 length to weight ratio.
 To get the weight of the bat, subtract 5-6 from the length of the bat.
 The 32" will weigh approximately 26-27 oz.

-I play for the South Oakland A's i'm 5'3 130lbs. is this a good bat for me?
+I play for the South Oakland A's.
+I'm 5' 3" and 130 pounds.
+Is this a good bat for me?

 Yes, the BamBooBat Bamboo Wood Bat: HBBBY Black Youth will be a great bat for someone your size.
 It should not feel to heavy for you at all.